-Ron and Imagine will also produce a film adaptation of the musical Tick, Tick...Boom! with Lin-Manuel Miranda (Hamilton) will co-producing and also directing.
+Ron and Imagine will also produce a film adaptation of the musical Tick, Tick…Boom! with Lin-Manuel Miranda (Hamilton) will be co-producing and also directing.

 “Genius: Picasso,” the series that Ron and Brian Grazer helped produce for the National Geographic Channel, is nominated for an Emmy, as is series star Antonio Banderas with whom Joy Ellison (Mayberry’s Mary Wiggins and others) worked as dialect coach.